Citroën Jumpy: Hydrogen

 On May 18, 2021, Opel presented the Vivaro-e Hydrogen.
 This version has a payload of 1100 kg (contrary to 1200 kg for the electric version and 1400 kg for the combustion version).
 The Vivaro-e Hydrogen combines a 45 kW fuel cell with a 10.5 kW lithium-ion battery.
 The hydrogen cylinders are supplied by Symbio, a joint venture between Michelin and Faurecia.
 Peugeot presented its e-Expert Hydrogen a few days later and Citroën its ë-Jumpy Hydrogen.
 These vehicles are manufactured at the Valenciennes plant then converted to hydrogen at the former Opel plant in Rüsselheim.

+H Van inspired derivatives

+In 2017, Italian company FC Automobili revealed a modern interpretation of the Citroën H Van based on the Citroën Relay.
+The coach built, retro inspired conversion was available either pre assembled, or as a body kit, with 70 examples to be built to mark the 70th anniversary of the Citroën Type H. FC Automobili was later renamed Caselani Carrosserie, and expanded its range with a smaller 'Type HG', based on the Citroën Jumpy.
+Both vans are available with either internal combustion engines or electric motors.

+Type Holidays Concept

+At the 2023 Caravan Salon in Germany, Citroën revealed the Type Holidays, a Spacetourer based campervan with bodywork referencing the classic Citroën H Van.
+Styled by Caselani, The concept vehicle featured a pop-up roof with sleeping accommodation, as well as an on board kitchenette and folding bench seat.
+Citroën stated that the Type Holidays previewed a new range of vehicles with 'Holidays' branding, which would be aimed at van lifers and holidaymakers.